jimmarino/dataplane-sdk-go/README.md

-# Go Dataplane SDK
+# Go Data Plane SDK

-A Dataplane SDK for Go.
-This SDK provides components for creating Go-based dataplanes that interface with Dataspace Protocol Control Planes via the `Dataplane Signalling API`.
+A Data Plane SDK for Go.
+This SDK provides components for creating Go-based data planes that interface with Dataspace Protocol Control Planes via the `Data Plane Signalling API`.
 The SDK includes state management, support for reliable qualities of service, recovery, and error handling.

 ## Main Operations